En Prison and La Partage

 With more than 4+ years of experience in the iGaming industry, Boris Atanasov writes exciting content about slots, video poker, roulette and blackjack.

-When roulette experts recommend single-zero over double-zero games, most inexperienced players automatically assume this is because the former has twice as low a house edge.
-However, there is one more reason why European and French roulette varieties are better from the perspective of the smart players.
+When roulette experts recommend single-zero over double-zero games, most inexperienced players automatically assume this is because the former has only half the house edge.
+However, there is another reason why European and French roulette varieties are better from the perspective of smart players.

-Most single-zero games use two additional rules that are otherwise unavailable at the majority of the American tables.
+Most single-zero games use two additional rules that are otherwise unavailable at most American tables.
 Known as La Partage and En Prison, these rules lead to a further reduction in the house edge.

-They apply to even-money propositions only like red/black, odd/even, and high/low.
-Players frequently refer to the La Partage and En Prison as the “French rules” although you can find them in both French and European varieties of the game.
-Stick with us to learn what the two rules are all about and how they work to the benefit of roulette players.
+They apply only to even-money propositions, such as red/black, odd/even, and high/low.
+Players frequently refer to La Partage and En Prison as the “French rules,” although you can find them in both French and European varieties of the game.
+Stick with us to learn what these two rules are all about and how they benefit roulette players.

 Even-Money Bets